coumbaK/HandTracking-ML/a9-assignment.md

 You *definitely* want to watch the class recording where we go over how to do this.

+Build an experience that uses the user's hand positions and detected gestures to do *something interesting*

 * **Recording and Training**
 * Create new task by cloning task-slash
   * add it to the HTML